pmagtulis/foi-ph-scraper/README.md

 3. We made some initial analysis while the project is constantly **evolving and being developed.**

+4. Raw scraped files are then saved into CSV format.

 # Definition of terms

 The following information were scraped from the website (labeled as in the **df**).: